 Growth and expansion have been the recent focus at Mitchell Technical Institute.
-Fall 2013 saw the final relocation to the South Campus location with the opening of the new Trades Center.
-The entire Institute is now located on one campus.
+For the first time since opening in 1968, the entire Institute is now located on one campus.
+Highly visible from Interstate 90, the campus, consisting of four buildings, is situated on 80 acres.